100,000 Strong in the Americas

 Our goal of 100,000 students moving in both directions by 2020 is ambitious.
 Currently, 40,000 U.S. students study in Latin America and the Caribbean and 64,000 Latin American and Caribbean students study in the United States each year.
 We are seeking to more than double those numbers in less than ten years.
 Many Latin American and Caribbean students, particularly those of less advantaged backgrounds, to include those of afro or indigenous descent, lack the English language skills or resources to succeed at U.S. institutions.
 Conversely, many U.S. students are still unaware of the opportunities available in the hemisphere.
 U.S. and Latin American colleges and universities face challenges integrating study abroad into degree programs, designing programs for nontraditional students, and developing cost-effective opportunities for all students.
 To reach our goal, colleges and universities must make study abroad accessible for all students, regardless of their major, socio-economic status, or the type of institution in which they are enrolled.

-To implement the President’s vision, the Department of State established a public-private partnership with NAFSA: Association of International Educators, the world’s largest nonprofit association dedicated to international education, and Partners of the Americas, a leading voluntary and development agency with over 45 years of experience in the Americas.
+To implement this vision, the Department of State established a public-private partnership with NAFSA: Association of International Educators, the world’s largest nonprofit association dedicated to international education, and Partners of the Americas, a leading voluntary and development agency with over 45 years of experience in the Americas.
 Our matching grant program leverages private and corporate giving so that universities and colleges can expand study abroad programs and make international study more broadly available.
 This unique public-private partnership will educate and prepare tomorrow’s leaders through today’s investment by corporations, schools, and governments who understand the value of connecting the hemisphere through its young people.
-Enhancing productive people-to-people ties is a key component of the partnership vision that underlies President Obama’s policy in the Americas and 100,000 Strong in the Americas: changing lives, connecting countries, and forging a shared future in this hemisphere.
+Enhancing productive people-to-people ties is a key component of the partnership vision that underlies policy in the Americas and 100,000 Strong in the Americas: changing lives, connecting countries, and forging a shared future in this hemisphere.